eagle6688/node.devutility/node.devutility.forwarder/readme.md

 const forwarder = require("utilities-forwarder")(options);
 ```

-options can refer to https://www.npmjs.com/package/http-proxy
+The options can refer to https://github.com/nodejitsu/node-http-proxy